joshua23-u/Clinic-Management-System/README.md

 Namara Joshua  (192582)
 Chege Ashley  (172445)

 Welcome to the **Clinic Management System** repository!
-This document outlines the foundational requirements, task allocations, and the tools our team will use to design and develop the platform.
+This document outlines the foundational requirements, task allocations, and the tools our team will use to design and develop the platform..

 ---